TabbyML/tabby/docs/python.md

 ### Note on parallel execution

-A `Translator` instance can be configured to process multiple batches in parallel:
+The `Translator` and `Generator` instances can be configured to process multiple batches in parallel:

 ```python
 # Create a CPU translator with 4 workers each using 1 thread: